May 15, 2019

 As CCI director, Rooney-Varga has delivered several climate-related legislative briefings at the State House, most recently in April when she spoke about the negative impacts of wood bioenergy.
 This was the first time the CCI has hosted the House committee on campus.

-House Committee Chair Michael Finn, right, speaks with Prof. Emeritus Robert Gamache during the meeting with CCI members.
+Caption: House Committee Chair Michael Finn, right, speaks with Prof. Emeritus Robert Gamache during the meeting with CCI members.

 Photo by Ed Brennen

 “We have an opportunity for climate leadership here in Massachusetts,” said Rooney-Varga, a faculty member in the Department of Environmental, Earth and Atmospheric Sciences (EEAS).
 “To the extent that we can support that with science and help inform policy, we want to do that.”

 Rooney-Varga led legislators through the En-ROADS Climate Solutions Simulator, which shows how changes in energy and economic policies could affect greenhouse gas emissions and climate outcomes on a global scale.

 “This is a great visual tool to educate a lot of folks that may not be paying attention to the issue,” Finn said.